MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 ## Create and schedule work orders

-Next create and schedule a work order to the bookable resource that represents the technician also known as the front line worker who travels to customer locations to complete work orders.
+Next create a work order to outline the onsite work the technician or front line worker needs to perform, typically an installation or repair of an equipment or system.
+Enter a recommended expert in the **Support Contact** field that could be called via Remote Assist for support.
+Technicians will nto be limited to only calling this contact.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/remote-assist-field-service-work-order-support-contact.png)

+Then schedule the work order to the bookable resource that represents the technician also known as the front line worker who travels to customer locations to complete work orders.
 In our example, Abraham McCormick is the bookable resource and we scheduled work orders to him with Resource Scheduling Optimization.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/remote-assist-field-service-work-order-schedule.png)